National Action (UK)

-National Action is a British far-right fascist and neo-Nazi terrorist organisation based in Warrington.
+National Action is a British far-right fascist and neo-Nazi organisation based in Warrington.
 Founded in 2013, the group is secretive, and has rules to prevent members from talking about it openly.
 It has been a proscribed organisation in the United Kingdom under the Terrorism Act 2000 since 16 December 2016, the first far-right group to be proscribed since the Second World War.
 In March 2017, an undercover investigation by ITV found that its members were still meeting in secret.
 Neil Basu, former head of UK counterterrorism policing, described Active Club England as its successor.
 It is believed that after its proscription, National Action organised itself in a similar way to the also-banned Salafi jihadist Al-Muhajiroun network.

 History

 National Action was founded in late 2013, after the decline of the British National Party (BNP) and English Defence League.
 The group was founded by Benjamin Raymond and Alex Davies, who were university students.
 Raymond refers to Davies as the founder of National Action and says he became involved after Davies.
 Activists who later joined National Action met on websites such as Iron March and 4chon.
 4chon was created in 2011 when 4chan's administration deleted its /new/ board.

 Davies joined the BNP Youth at 16, but found the group to be in "disarray".
 He describes the difference between the two groups as, "We're targeting universities regularly.
 That's something the BNP never had.
 We've built something in a few months the BNP didn't have in 20 years."
 Raymond and Davies considered the BNP to be a failure, and their analysis of the BNP's decline as a "moderate" far-right group, was key in their conception of National Action as a neo-Nazi organisation.

 Early into the organisation's existence, actions focused on street activism.
 Tactics included leafletting, banner drops and protests.
 Some of these were organised alongside activists from the British Movement, another neo-Nazi organisation which largely collapsed in the 1980s.

-Davies withdrew from a first-year course in philosophy at The University of Warwick in June 2014 after his involvement in National Action was revealed.
+Davies withdrew from a first-year course in philosophy at the University of Warwick in June 2014 after his involvement in National Action was revealed.
 A university spokesman said, "Any such allegations are taken seriously."
 Davies has been described as the National Front's "deputy and front man".

 Due to the secretive nature of National Action, it is not clear who the leadership of the organisation are.
 Former National Front member Ashley Bell (pseudonym Tommy Johnson) has been referred to as the organisation's leader, and is thought to be one of a number of activists behind National Action's founding document.
 Other individuals indicated to be former or current leaders in the organisation include Wayne Bell, Mark James, Kevin Layzell, Ben Raymond and Alex Davies.